 Apparently, a lot of this growth in voice search is due to the rising popularity of smart speaker devices like Amazon Alexa, Google Home, Apple HomePod, etc.

 So if you want to get long-lasting traffic from search engines like Google, be prepared for voice search SEO.

 How to optimize your website for voice search?

-Here are few best practices to prepare your website for voice search SEO.
+Here are a few best practices to prepare your website for voice search SEO.

 Find questions your audiences are asking: One of the best ways to rank our website for voice searches is to target “relevant questions”.

-You can use tools like Answer The Public to find some of the questions that get asked most frequently in your niche.
+You can use tools like Answer The Public to find some of the frequently asked questions in your niche.